StuffbyYuki/LinkedIn-Invitation-Withdrawer/README.md

 ## **Inspiration**

 I encountered a situation where I couldn't send no more invitations to connect because I had a lot of pending invitations that I had sent that hadn't been accepted.
-And I found myself manually going through the list one by one, and I though I have my script do it for me.
+And I found myself manually going through the list one by one, and I thought I would have my script do it for me.

 ## **Getting Started**